oscarlevin/KnightsAndKnaves/Notes.md

 ## Next steps:

-- [ ] Ensure that cards in the common area always show up in the common area (both on refresh and when someone else plays a card).
+- [ ] Create an interface for the response phase of a game.

+For keeping track of answers, use thumbs up or down using unicode for the symbol, colors meaning the player's color.
+This will be displayed on the card in the common area.

 ## Rules